 Setting boundaries isn’t about being rigid or detached.
 It’s about clarity.
 It’s about knowing what your capacity is, what you’re responsible for, and how you want to show up as a leader without losing yourself in the process.
 Here are a few simple but powerful boundaries that can strengthen your self-care:

+In simple terms, self-care boundaries at work are intentional limits leaders set around their time, energy, communication, and emotional involvement to protect well-being and lead sustainably.
 A well-boundaried leader models healthy professional behavior.
 When you respect your own time, energy, and emotional needs, you give others permission to do the same.
 You foster a culture that says: You don’t have to burn out to belong here.
 That shift alone can boost morale, retention, and creativity across your team.

 You’ll also notice that your own clarity improves.
 Boundaries reduce decision fatigue and stress, helping you become more emotionally regulated—a key trait in effective leadership.
 When your team sees that you can lead without losing yourself, they learn to trust you more—and trust themselves more, too.